mpytlik-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/tutorials_amr/navigation/follow_me/Tutorials/followme-with-gesture-on-clearpathjackal.rst

 Run Demo with |realsense| Camera
 ---------------------------------

-Execute the following script to launch Follow-Me with Gesture on the Clearpath Robotics |jackal| robot:
+Execute the following script to launch Follow-Me with Gesture on the Clearpath Robotics Jackal robot:

 .. code-block:: bash